 Signal Integrity Products.
-We design, develop and market a portfolio of optical communications, broadcast video and backplane products used in a wide variety of enterprise computing, industrial, communications and high-end consumer applications.
-Our comprehensive portfolio of integrated circuits ("ICs") for optical transceivers, backplane applications and high-speed interfaces ranges from 100Mbps to 100Gbps and supports key industry standards such as Fibre Channel, Infiniband, Ethernet, passive optical networks and SONET.
-Our broadcast video products offer advanced solutions for next generation video formats, ever increasing data rates and evolving input/output and distance requirements.
+We design, develop and market a portfolio of optical communications, broadcast video and video over IP products used in a wide variety of enterprise computing, industrial, communications and high-end consumer applications.
+Our comprehensive portfolio of integrated circuits ("ICs") for datacenter, enterprise, passive optical network ("PON"), and wireless basestation optical transceivers and high-speed interfaces ranges from 100Mbps to 400Gbps and supports key industry standards such as Fibre Channel, Infiniband, Ethernet, PON and SONET.
+Our video products offer advanced solutions for next generation broadcast applications at ever increasing data rates, as well as highly differentiated video over IP technology for Pro AV applications.

 Protection Products.
 We design, develop and market high performance protection devices, which are often referred to as transient voltage suppressors ("TVS").
-TVS devices provide protection for electronic systems where voltage spikes (called transients), such as electrostatic discharge, electrical over stress or secondary lightning surge energy, can permanently damage sensitive complementary metal-oxide-semiconductor ICs.
+TVS devices provide protection for electronic systems where voltage spikes (called transients), such as electrostatic discharge, electrical over stress or secondary lightning surge energy, can permanently damage sensitive semiconductor ICs.
 Our portfolio of protection solutions include filter and termination devices that are integrated with the TVS device.
 Our products provide robust protection while preserving signal integrity in high-speed communications, networking and video interfaces.
 These products also operate at very low voltage.
-Our protection products can be found in a broad range of applications including smart phones, LCD TVs, set-top boxes, tablets, computers, notebooks, base stations, routers, automobile and industrial instruments.
+Our protection products can be found in a broad range of applications including smart phones, LCD and organic light-emitting diode TVs, set-top boxes, monitors and displays, tablets, computers, notebooks, base stations, routers, automobile and industrial instruments.

 Wireless and Sensing Products.
 We design, develop and market a portfolio of specialized RF products used in a wide variety of industrial, medical and communications applications, and specialized sensing products used in industrial and consumer applications.
-Our wireless products feature industry leading and longest range industrial, scientific and medical radio, enabling a lower total cost of ownership and increased reliability in all environments.
+Our wireless products, which include our LoRa® devices and radio frequency technology, feature industry leading and longest range industrial, scientific and medical radio, enabling a lower total cost of ownership and increased reliability in all environments.
 This makes these products particularly suitable for machine to machine and IoT applications.
 Our unique sensing interface platforms can interface to any sensor and output digital data in any form.
 Specifically, the proximity sensing capability of our devices enable advanced user interface solutions for mobile and consumer products.
 Our wireless and sensing products can be found in a broad range of applications in the industrial, medical and consumer markets.